 There isn’t a month that a new Irish aggregator job site isn’t published.
-As an employer they email you with the link to their site that is full of jobs.
+As an employer, they email you with the link to their site that is full of jobs.
 You might even find your own ones, although those might be the ones you had advertised on some job site a year ago.
-Those sites are usually a low cost web sites with about a penny invested in the design.
+Those sites are usually low-cost web sites with about a penny invested in the design.
 They usually contain links to their supposedly social media profiles.
 By clicking on those you will most likely find that they have about 1 (or even not even that!), followers, likes, etc. The one I got today called www.JobsIE.ie – took their ignorance to the new level and didn’t even make the social media profiles they are linking to from their page.
 All those are the sites bound to disappear in the darkness of the Big Data on the internet.
-Never to be found by the search engines, or the visitors.
-Their business model is based on spamming the employers and jobseekers, with an aim to sell anything on top of their fermium model.
-Quite often they are passing of as a known job sites, in this case JobsIE.ie sounds like the Jobs.ie by SAON Group.
+Never to be found by the search engines or the visitors.
+Their business model is based on spamming the employers and job seekers, with an aim to sell anything on top of their fermium model.
+Quite often they are passing off as a known job site, in this case, JobsIE.ie sounds like the Jobs.ie by SAON Group.
 Some employers might be fooled and actually end up paying them thinking they are paying a known job board, with over 10 years in existence.

 International Aggregator job sites

-The largest international aggregator job site that shored in Ireland is of course Indeed.ie.
+The largest international aggregator job site that shored in Ireland is, of course, Indeed.ie.
 Is it profitable here in Ireland?
 I am guessing not.
 Do they care about it?
 I am guessing not as well.
-By having their presence in Ireland they are probably using Ireland as the rest of the internationals, paying their taxes here, or .. ehm,… avoiding to do so as does Google, Apple, and the rest of the US gang here.
+By having their presence in Ireland they are probably using Ireland as the rest of the internationals, paying their taxes here, or .. ehm,… avoiding to do so as to do Google, Apple, and the rest of the US gang here.